wreck-lab/docs/phat2/klipper.md

 ## Printer type
-Some sections of the configuration file are specific to your 3D printer architecture and they are described in the [Configure printer](printer) section.
-Follow the link to the one that matches your printer type.
+Some sections of the configuration file are specific to your particular 3D printer architecture and are described in the [Configure printer](printer) section.
+Follow the link to the page that matches your printer type.

 ## Extruder
 The extruder section contains also some basic parameters to be configured: